pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/PreparingDatabase.md

 ### Step 5: Set database connection in entry point

-Once you have defined your `appDatabase` helper for creating a database connection, you must set it as the ``Dependencies/DependencyValues/defaultDatabase`` for your app in its entry point.
+Once you have defined your `appDatabase` helper for creating a database connection, you must set it as the `defaultDatabase` for your app in its entry point.
 This can be in done in SwiftUI by using `prepareDependencies` in the `init` of your `App` conformance:

 ```swift
 import SharingGRDB